You would need to be totally deaf not to hear music throughout our environment

 The IMSLP site is a real treasure trove of printed and recorded music (mainly of 'classical' composers) which is out of copyright.

-In the days when radio and tv stations had their own in-house orchestras (Yes, Virginia, there was such a time!), there were many opportunities for composer/arrangers to perform their art.
+In the days when radio and tv stations had their own in-house orchestras ( Yes, Virginia, there was such a time! ), there were many opportunities for composer/arrangers to perform their art.
 Graeme Lyall, Tommy Tycho, Julian Lee, Brian May and Kevin Hocking were prominent names of those days in Australia.
-Slowly, however, the musical scene has changed, and fewer and fewer resources are lavished on quality in-house-produced music.
-Most of the 'serious' music composition at the moment is for the concert hall, or film and tv soundtracks.
-This has seen the rise of composers such as Nigel Westlake, who is a composer highly regarded across many genres of music.
+Slowly, however, the musical scene has changed, and fewer and fewer resources are allocated to quality in-house-produced music.
+Most of the 'serious' music composition at the moment is for either the concert hall, or film and tv soundtracks.
+This has seen the rise of composers such as Nigel Westlake, who is highly regarded across many genres of music.